IBM/trusted-service-identity/docs/spire-helm.md

 First, create a namespace where we want to deploy our SPIRE agents.
 For the purpose of this tutorial, we will use “spire”.

-Next, we need to copy the `spire-bundle` that contains all the keys and certificates, from the SPIRE server to this new namespace.
+Next, we need to get the `spire-bundle` that contains all the keys and certificates, from the SPIRE server and copy it to this new namespace.
 Assuming both are deployed in the same cluster, just in different namespaces, the format is following:

 ```console
 kubectl get configmap spire-bundle -n "$SPIRESERVER_NS" -o yaml | sed "s/namespace: $SPIRESERVER_NS/namespace: $AGENT_NS/" | oc apply -n "$AGENT_NS" -f -
 ```
-Where in our example, `$SPIRESERVER_NS` is “tornjak” and `$AGENT_NS` is “spire”:
+In our example, `$SPIRESERVER_NS` is “tornjak” and `$AGENT_NS` is “spire”:

 ```console
 kubectl get configmap spire-bundle -n "tornjak" -o yaml | sed "s/namespace: tornjak/namespace: spire/" | kubectl apply -n "spire" -f -
 ```

-Next step, we need to define access to the SPIRE Server.
+Next step, we need to set the public access to the SPIRE Server, so SPIRE agents can access it.
 This is typically the Ingress value defined during the SPIRE Server deployment above:

 ```console
 export SPIRE_SERVER=192.168.99.112
 export SPIRE_PORT=30064
 ```
-For this tutorial, where both server and agents are deployed in the same cluster, we can either use the Ingress values defined above, or we can use `ExternalName Service`, and point at the service created in a different namespace (e.g. tornjak):
+But for this tutorial, where both SPIRE server and SPIRE agents are deployed in the same cluster, we can either use the Ingress value defined above, or we can use `ExternalName Service` and point at the `spire-service` created in a different namespace (e.g. tornjak):

 ```console
 kubectl -n spire create -f- <<EOF